-Parameter Description uiOnlyInstance enables the Monitoring Station as a user interface instance uiOnlyInstance. monitoringStationHost the host name or IP address of the Uptime Infrastructure Monitor Monitoring Station that is performing data collection, and to which this UI instance connects uiOnlyInstance. monitoringStationCom mandPort the port through which the UI instance can communicate with the core data-collecting Monitoring Station; in most cases, this port should be 9996, otherwise the UI instance does not communicate properly with the core Monitoring Station
+Parameter Description uiOnlyInstance enables the Monitoring Station as a user interface instance uiOnlyInstance. monitoringStationHost the host name or IP address of the up.time Monitoring Station that is performing data collection, and to which this UI instance will connect uiOnlyInstance. monitoringStationCom mandPort the port through which the UI instance can communicate with the core data-collecting Monitoring Station; in most cases, this port should be 9996, otherwise the UI instance will not communicate properly with the core Monitoring Station

-Creating an Uptime Infrastructure Monitor UI Instance
+Creating an up.time UI Instance